-- Adaptational Badass: Easily the most action-capable version of Moneypenny.
+- Adaptational Badass: Easily the most action-capable version of Moneypenny to date.

-- Did They or Didn't They?: Skyfall leaves it ambiguous over whether she had sex with Bond.
+- Did They or Didn't They?: Skyfall leaves it ambiguous over whether she had sex with Bond in Macau.

 - Drives Like Crazy: Granted, they were in a chase, but James needs to have a word with her about driving in crowded streets.

 - Given Name Reveal: In Skyfall, she's first known as simply "Eve" for most of the film, until her full name is revealed at the end.
-She's the first Moneypenny to be given a first name in 50 years.
+She's the first Moneypenny to be given a first name in 50 years worth of films.

-- Never Live It Down: After accidentally 'killing' Bond she's taken off fieldwork, likely forever.
+- Once Done, Never Forgotten: After accidentally 'killing' Bond she's taken off fieldwork, likely forever.

 - Retired Badass: She decides that she's done with field work after the events of Skyfall that almost caused Bond's death, so she takes a transfer to become M's secretary.